ind-genomics/FUB-TB/README.md

 |     acee     |   Sensitive    |       7       |    blue    |     5     |
 |     rpoc     |   Resistant    |       3       |    green   |     2     |

 Once you import the output file in Cytoscape, you can map the different networks' parameters and get the editable format to set some extra settings like node position and distribution, node group based on desired or similar characteristics.
 Finally, save your final network image.
+The workflow of the data processing is as follows:

 At the moment, you can find a [Beta version](https://colab.research.google.com/drive/1bttbnmZs682GMH_eq-J7EWxsvm6UBFRW?usp=sharing) implemented in Google Colab, where we have already pre-loaded some Mexican available sequences data and their corresponding metadata information (Geographical, Age, Sex, Comorbidities, Acquisition year, and Drug Resistance status).
 You can select from a list of options, the characteristics desired for each of the two groups you can compare and get a preliminary network image corresponding to the two groups of interest.